 #3 – My track record of fifteen years of business results

 Showing the areas of my experience and what results I have helped my clients to achieve:

 “For the past 15 years, I have worked with clients to create new strategies, improve their execution, and transform their organisations.
 My clients are ambitious to grow and change their company, set a new direction and get moving.
 Have we succeeded?”

 #2 – Weak signals that predict what people will do next

 An observation that I have made about how people behave:

 “I call these clues “weak signals”.
 They are the things that people say or do that may seem insignificant the first time that you experience them.
 But they’re not insignificant.”

 #1 – Do large companies have the same strategy?

 A fun article that I wrote a few years ago when I was struck by near-identical strategies of many companies.
-This is part 1, and it was the most popular article on my website this year:
+This was the most popular article on my website this year: